Monic Cecconi-Botella

-Monic Gabrielle Cecconi-Botella (born 30 September 1936) is a French pianist, music educator and composer.
+Monic Gabrielle Cecconi-Botella (30 September 1936 – 28 December 2025) was a French pianist, music educator and composer.

-Life
+Life and career

-She was born in Courbevoie and studied at the Paris Conservatoire with Maurice Duruflé, Jean Rivier and Henri Dutilleux.
+Cecconi-Botella was born in Courbevoie on 30 September 1936.
+She studied at the Conservatoire de Paris with Maurice Duruflé, Jean Rivier and Henri Dutilleux.
 After completing her studies, she worked as a professor of music theory at the Conservatoire of Aubervilliers.
-In 1983, she became a professor of music analysis at the Paris Conservatoire.
+In 1983, she became a professor of music analysis at the Conservatoire de Paris.

 In 1966, Cecconi-Botella won a First at the Prix de Rome.
 Her opera Noctuaile won a Grand Prix du Disque.
 In 2008, she founded the Festival Seasons of the Voice in Gordes, Provence.

+Cecconi-Botella died on 28 December 2025, at the age of 89.

 Works

-Cecconi-Botella explores multi-media arts in her compositions.
+Cecconi-Botella explored multi-media arts in her compositions.
 Selected works include: